zohaibxrehman/Tag/README.md

 information of a two dimensional space with points on it.
 What makes the use of these trees powerful here is it's efficiency in doing many of the operations.

-These data structures have been then used to support the backend of different versions of the Tag game, including Zombie Tag and Elimination Tag.
+These data structures have been then used to support different versions of the Tag game, including Zombie Tag and Elimination Tag.